icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [AWS Amplify](https://docs.amplify.aws/angular/)
 * [Vercel](https://vercel.com/solutions/angular)
 * [Firebase Hosting](https://firebase.google.com/docs/app-hosting/get-started)
-* [Netlify](https://docs.netlify.com/frameworks/angular/) - Angular applications on Netlify can benefit from integrations such as automatic framework detection and built-in redirects functionality.
-The [Angular Runtime](https://github.com/netlify/angular-runtime) plugin implements Angular Support on Netlify.
+* [Netlify](https://docs.netlify.com/frameworks/angular/) - Angular apps on Netlify gain automatic framework detection and redirects via the [Angular Runtime](https://github.com/netlify/angular-runtime) plugin.
 * [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) - SSR does not work, and there can be some caveats, but you can host your Angular project on GitHub Pages.
 * [analog-publish-gh-pages](https://github.com/k9n-dev/analog-publish-gh-pages) - A GitHub Action for the Deployment of an `Analog.js` app on GitHub Pages.
 * [Genezio](https://github.com/Genez-io/genezio) - The easiest way to write and host a serverless application.